megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-job.md

         toF("kubernetes-job:///?kubernetesClient=#kubernetesClient&operation=listJob").
         to("mock:result");

-This operation returns a List of Jobs from your cluster
+This operation returns a list of jobs from your cluster

--   listJobByLabels: this operation lists the jobs by labels on a kubernetes cluster
+-   `listJobByLabels`: this operation lists the jobs by labels on a kubernetes cluster

 <!-- -->